mcmilk/7-Zip-zstd/README.md

 7z a archiv.7z -m0=bcj -m1=zstd -mx21  2nd Slowest Mode, with BCJ preprocessor on executables
 7z a archiv.7z -m0=bcj -m1=zstd -mx22  Ultra Mode, with BCJ preprocessor on executables
 ```
+- you can only create .7z files with zstd compression, but you can not create .zst files :/

 ## Links
 - [ZStandard Homepage](https://github.com/Cyan4973/zstd)